nhtua/ReadyToCook/README.md

 ansible-playbook <path/to/your/choosed/playbook.yml>
 ```

-To really get the kitchen humming with fresh Linux packages and software, run your command with these extra ingredients:
+To really get the fresh Linux packages and softwares, run your command with these extra ingredients:

 ```
 ansible-playbook <path/to/your/choosed/playbook.yml> --ask-become --extra-vars "should_update_os=true"
 ```

-Whenever you tweak a config, just re-run the setup command to apply those sweet, sweet changes.
-It's like seasoning your dish – gotta taste and adjust!
+In most cases, when you change a configuration file in this repo, it also changes the target as we are using symlinks here.
+But changes in playbooks would require you to rerun commands above.

 ### Playbooks and files structure